davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 *"How can you make a reliable computer service?” the presenter will ask in an innocent voice before continuing, “It may be difficult if you can’t trust anything and the entire concept of happiness is a lie designed by unseen overlords of [endless deceptive power](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf)."*
 </div>

 Working on distributed systems requires a kind of zen mindset.
 Your code depends on a platform made up of hardware and other people’s software, and that platform doesn’t work &mdash; at least, not always.
-After all, that’s kind of the point of SLAs: to set expectations of how much the service should work, how often.
+After all, that’s kind of the point of SLAs: to set expectations of how much the service should work, how much of the time.
 And even then, systems fail to meet their SLAs all the time; even our reduced goals pan out to be unrealistic.

 And you know what?
-Despite that, we’re actually doing pretty amazingly well on making platforms reliable.
+In spite of all that, we’re actually doing amazingly well on making platforms reliable.

 A thought experiment:

 Look at the device you’re using to read this page.
 Does it always work?
 I’m sure it usually does what you want, but *always*?
 Sometimes, doesn’t it freeze up, crash, overheat, power down, disconnect randomly from the network for no discernible reason?

 In distributed systems, these kinds of problems are called **faults**.
 So how often does your device fault?
 It hopefully doesn't happen often enough to be a major day-to-day disruption, but I'm still betting it happens.
 How often would you say it does &mdash; on the order hours, days, weeks?